quixio/quix-docs/docs/apis/query-api/raw-data.md

 }
 ```

 In this example, we’re requesting a single numeric parameter, `Speed`.
-Each array of parameters is indexed based on parameter type, which can be `numericParameters`, `stringParameters` or `binaryParameters`.
+Each array of parameters is indexed based on parameter type, which can be `numericParameters` or `stringParameters`.
 Parameters are returned in a union, so if you request several, you’ll get back all parameters that match.

 ### Example